FAQs

 What kind of rennet (enzymes) do you use in your cheese?

-This is standard for cheese labeling.
-FDA regulations allow animal, plant, and microbial coagulants to be listed simply as “enzymes.”
+Why does my ingredient label just say "enzymes"?
+This is standard cheese labeling practice.
+FDA regulations allow animal, plant, and microbial coagulants to all be listed simply as "enzymes."

 Do you use pasteurized milk to make your cheese?